dulapahv/CodeX/manual.md

 No personal data is collected or stored.

-\*Page views is collected from users who visit the homepage only so other pages (e.g. session page with room ID) are not tracked.
+\*Page views is collected from users who visit the homepage only so other pages (e.g. session page with room ID) are neither tracked nor exposed.

 Kasca uses [Sentry](https://sentry.io) for error tracking to help identify and fix issues quickly.
 No personal data is collected or stored.
 The [Sentry's Session Replay](https://docs.sentry.io/product/explore/session-replay/) feature is enabled for faster debugging, and **all user inputs are masked** to prevent data exposure.
 Learn more about [how Session Replay captures data while protecting user privacy](https://docs.sentry.io/security-legal-pii/scrubbing/protecting-user-privacy/).